c-toolbox/C-Play/docs/index.md

 nav_order: 1
 ---

-# C-Play : Cluster Video Player
+# C-Play : Cluster Media Player

 C-Play is a video/media player developed for cluster environments where you need multiple computers and/or displays to run your content on.
 The displays could be flat or curved in any setup that is supported by our underlying toolkit [SGCT](https://sgct.github.io/) and any media format supported by [MPV](https://mpv.io/).